Angela Walkley, CNVC Certified Trainer, MA Leadership, 800 Hr Vijnana Yoga

-Somatic awareness is a key part of Angela's offerings, integrating her knowledge of yoga and her experience of how somatic awareness has played out in her mediation of high conflict situations.
+Somatic awareness is a key part of Angela's offerings, integrating her knowledge of yoga, her personal journey and her experience of how somatic awareness has played out in her mediation of high conflict situations.
 She incorporates movement into her offerings and teaches yoga (Vijnana 800 hours) in her home community on Gabriola Island.

 Angela works closely with CNVC assessor Penny Wassman providing support to her Trainer Candidates and seeking opportunities for potential trainer candidates with limitations related to access and finances.

 When not in front of a group, Angela can be found slowly (sometimes painfully) developing a hobby farm on Gabriola, practicing yoga and exploring hidden pockets in nature with her husband Mitch Miyagawa (also an NVC trainer) and their two boys.

 Mitch Miyagawa, CNVC Certified Trainer, MFA Creative Writing

 Mitch is passionate about creating "liberation projects", and supporting creative, subtle, and long-term expressions of freedom and non-domination in individuals and communities.
 He is known for his inclusive, questioning, and non-directive approach to leadership and group development.